 SoFi Job Placement – Unlike any other lender, SoFi will help you find a job if you find yourself out of work or underpaid.
 Their calculation seems to be that by helping borrowers find jobs, they will spend less time and money chasing down borrowers who default on their loans.
 It is a bold strategy.
 We hope to see other lenders copy in the future.

 ELFI Customer Support – Several lenders, including SoFi, have customer support entirely based in the United States.
 What makes ELFI unique is that each borrower is assigned a single point of contact for handling questions and issues.
 This means you have a direct number to the same person who is addressing any questions or concerns.
-The end result is more personalized customer service and less time explaining the same problem over and over.
+The result is more personalized customer service and less time explaining the same problem over and over.

 Which Student Loan Refinance Lender is Better: SoFi or ELFI?

 Separating these two lenders is a bit of a challenge.
 ELFI has slightly better rates, but SoFi is the biggest lender for a reason.

 In our student loan refinance rankings, we put SoFi in fifth place and ELFI in third.
-Even though ELFI offers some of the very best rates to consumers with excellent credit scores and high income, SoFi seems to be a more willing lender but still able to offer excellent interest rates.
+ELFI offers some of the very best rates to consumers with excellent credit scores and high income, but SoFi is still a willing lender able to offer excellent interest rates.